J0n4e/emby-newsletter/README.md

 ## Acknowledgments

-This project was inspired by and builds upon the excellent work of [SeaweedbrainCY](https://github.com/SeaweedbrainCY) and their [jellyfin-newsletter](https://github.com/SeaweedbrainCY/jellyfin-newsletter) project.
+This project was inspired by and builds upon the excellent work of [SeaweedbrainCY](https://github.com/SeaweedbrainCY) and his [jellyfin-newsletter](https://github.com/SeaweedbrainCY/jellyfin-newsletter) project.

 **Special thanks to SeaweedbrainCY for:**
 - Providing the original concept and inspiration